sentot/BT-Analyser/readme.txt

 ----- BT Source File -----

-The prototype accepts BT source files for TextBE and ComBE (i.e., source files with the TextBT syntax).
+BT Analyser accepts BT source files for TextBE and ComBE (i.e., source files with the TextBT syntax).
 Currently, no operators are allowed in expressions.